azhx/blagoblag/content/drafts/security-wish-list-2019.rst

 Success criteria:

-* At least one major platform acknowledges this crisis, and announces a plan to address it systemically, with deliverables starting in 2019.
+* At least one major platform explicitly acknowledges this crisis, and announces a plan to address it systemically, with deliverables starting in 2019.
 * Substantial increase in the difficult of exploitation from that platform, based on analysis independent security researchers.